Bromwell High: Supporting characters

 Ms. Gosby graduated from Oxford Mobile University in 1986.
 There are no records of her before this.
 There are, however, records for a Mr. Bruce Gosby, who seems to have vanished during his gap year before attending university.

 Bruce was an accomplished rower who took first place in both coxless events.
 He enjoyed being coxless, as if he were waiting all his life to be without cox.

 After teacher training, "Ms." Gosby taught sciences to inmates of Lezzborough Prison, Little Beanflick, Dykeshire.
 She was dismissed after her involvement in a rooftop protest.

 Convicted of inciting a riot, Ms. Gosby was tagged by the police and considered dangerous and psychologically unstable.

 She has since been appointed to Head of Biology at Bromwell High, and is also the lunchlady.

 Other characters have hinted that she might be transgender.

 Ms. Gosby's Bromwell High file number is 123.
+She is also voiced by Tracy-Ann Oberman.